 Tuberculous spondylitis, also known as Pott disease, refers to vertebral body osteomyelitis and intervertebral discitis from tuberculosis (TB).
 The spine is the most frequent location of musculoskeletal tuberculosis, and commonly related symptoms are back pain and lower limb weakness/paraplegia.

-Tuberculous spondylitis is one of the more common infections of spine in countries where TB is prevalent.
-Unfortunately, the incidence of tuberculous spondylitis, as with other forms of TB, is on the rise, due to new multiple drug resistant strains.
+Tuberculous spondylitis is one of the more common infections of the spine in countries where TB is prevalent.
+Due to the increase of multi drug-resistant mycobacteria, the incidence of TB and therefore tuberculous spondylitis is increasing.

-Discitis and/or osteomyelitis comprise approximately 50% of all musculoskeletal tuberculosis, and usually affects the lower thoracic and upper lumbar levels of the spine 2.
+Discitis and/or osteomyelitis comprise about 50% of manifestations of musculoskeletal tuberculosis, and usually affects the lower thoracic and upper lumbar levels of the spine 2.

 Patients usually present with back pain, lower limb weakness/paraplegia, and kyphotic deformity.
-Constitutional symptoms (fever and weight loss) are also common but not as pronounced as with bacterial discitis/osteomyelitis.
+Constitutional symptoms (fever and weight loss) are also common but not as pronounced as with bacterial discitis/osteomyelitis due to the insidious nature of mycobacterial infection.

 The spine is involved due to hematogenous spread that can occur via both arteries and veins, resulting in different patterns of infection.